More than a few times, we’ve witnessed guests fall in love with Greenwich on their first visit.

 Greenwich Supply and Demand

-In August 2021, inventory took a turn for the worse with an all-time low of 259 single-family homes for sale.
+In August 2021, inventory in the housing market took a turn for the worse with an all-time low of 259 single-family homes for sale.

-As fall is upon us, anxious homebuyers hoping to find their dream home in Greenwich are chomping at the bit in the hopes more sellers will be putting their highly desirable homes on the market.
+As fall is upon us, anxious prospective buyers hoping to find their dream home in Greenwich are chomping at the bit in the hopes more sellers will be putting their highly desirable homes on the market.

 Demand continues to drive prices higher, and hopefully, for buyers’ sakes, sellers will be enticed to list with the allure of a profitable sale.